 Flavonoid-rich cocoa consumption also was linked to reductions in risk factors fordiabetes — a major risk factor itself for cardiovascular disease.

-Also, resistance to the hormone insulin, which helps regulate blood sugar, favorably dropped among people who consumed flavonoid-rich cocoa, compared to people in comparison groups.
+Also, resistance to the hormone which helps regulate blood sugar, favourably dropped among people who consumed flavonoid-rich cocoa, compared to people in comparison groups.

 Further, consumption of flavonoid-rich cocoa did not change triglyceride levels of study participants or make them obese.
 Triglycerides are a type of blood fat that have been linked to coronary artery disease when levels are elevated above normal.

 More Research Needed to Nail Down Benefits of Cocoa